mcarvin8/sf-decomposer/README.md

 If a unique ID element is not found in the nested element, the short SHA-256 hash of the element contents will be used to name the decomposed file, as shown below.

-It's recommended to add the `--purge`/`-p` flag to the `decompose` command to remove pre-existing decomposed files that may conflict with newer decomposed files due to different SHA hashes.
+It's recommended to add the `--prepurge` flag to the `decompose` command to remove pre-existing decomposed files that may conflict with newer decomposed files due to different SHA hashes.

 Using the `--format` flag, you can set the desired file type for the decomposed files to XML (default), YAML, or JSON. **Note**: The `--format` flag for the recompose command must match what you selected for the decompose `--format`.